Hell Comes to Quahog: Plot

 Peter, Cleveland, Joe, and Quagmire are spending the evening at The Drunken Clam, when Peter is reminded to pick up Meg from the roller skating rink.
 They then go to the rink and continue to enjoy themselves, while skating.
 The guys forget to pick up Meg when they leave.
 After skating home in the rain, Meg asks the family for her own car.
 The next day, Peter takes his daughter to the local car dealership, where she shows an interest in a sedan.
 Distracted by a large tank at the dealership, however, Peter is tricked into buying it.
 At first, Peter uses the tank himself, despite it being intended for Meg, but then he teaches Meg to drive it.
 Later that day, however, the two accidentally run over Joe, and he impounds the tank.
 Frustrated, Meg decides to earn the money for her own car, and is able to get a job at the local Quahog megastore, Superstore USA, working under a man named Mr. Penisburg.
 The shops in Quahog soon go bankrupt because of the new superstore, and causes people to lose their jobs.

 Meanwhile, Peter loses his job at the Pawtucket Brewery because Superstore USA has its own brewery and they can't compete with them.
 Back at the house, Brian, Chris, and Peter watch TV and on the news, Tom says that Quahog is suffering a heat wave across the city, with Superstore USA taking away the neighborhood power to power their cooling system.
 Disjointed, Peter joins an angry protest outside the store, but after entering the store to encourage customers to leave, Peter is impressed by its central cooling system, and decides to become an employee also working under Mr. Penisburg, with Meg as his superior.
 Later, Meg is promoted to assistant manager by Mr. Penisburg, who immediately instructs her to fire Peter.
 Despite her reservations about her father, she chooses her family over her job and quits.
 In the meantime, Brian and Stewie decide to destroy the superstore completely by retrieving Peter's tank, and driving it through the superstore, while Peter and Meg escape through an emergency exit.
-After bulldozing the store, Brian and Stewie drive outside and demolish it with the tank's cannon, killing Penisburg in the process.
+After bulldozing the store, Brian and Stewie drive outside and demolish it with the tank's cannon, killing Penisburg and Paddy Tanniger in the process.
 Immediately afterwards, the electricity supply to Quahog is restored, and life returns to normal.